+Recognize the important role of national laws and regulations in enabling international judicial and law enforcement cooperation on mitigating impacts of unilateral coercive measures, and States are called upon to enact, review their respective laws, legislations and regulations in view of preventing the facilitation of judicial assistance with regard to freezing, forfeiture blocking, confiscation, seizure and other forms of confiscation of property and assets of States in the implementation of unilateral coercive measures.

 States and relevant regional organizations shall provide for a legal certainty in scope and methods for compliance policy of companies within their jurisdiction or control.

+States shall ensure that domestic laws or regulations of any sort do not create incentives for companies to over comply with sanctions and therefore shall act consistently in order to eliminate or minimize over-compliance with unilateral sanctions by any appropriate measures, including legislation, regulations or financial or other incentives, to remove or offset risks that lead to over-compliance;]

-Requirements for compliance policy of companies must be clear, certain and foreseeable, accessible, and adopted in the form of the legally binding document.
+Requirements for compliance policy of companies must be clear and transparent, certain and foreseeable, accessible, and adopted in the form of the legally binding document.

 Interpretation of sanctions compliance requirements shall take place in good faith.
 All sanctions regulations shall be interpreted in the narrowest possible way.
 Humanitarian exemptions and relevant notions and terminology shall, on the contrary, be interpreted in the broadest possible manner, with due account to the principle of humanity.